A Novel Approach to the Partial Information Decomposition: Part I: Redundancy and Union Information from an Ordering Relation

-where $f_{i}$ indicates some deterministic function, and the maximization is across all random variables $Q$, over a fixed underlying probability space. $\R^{\wedge}$ reflects the maximum mutual information between $Y$ and any random variable which is a deterministic function of all the sources.
+\cref{eq:int0,eq:union0-1} are useful because they express the size of the intersection and union via an optimization over simpler terms (the size of individual sets, $\vert T\vert$, and the subset inclusion relation, $\subseteq$).

-Note that if $Q=f_{i}(X_{i})$, it must also be that the corresponding conditional distribution $p_{Q\vert Y}$ obeys $p_{Q\vert Y}\preceq p_{X_{i}\vert Y}$.
-Thus any solution to \cref{eq:wedge} also satisfies the constraints in the definition of \cref{eq:istar}, \cref{eq:istar}, so in general $\Rwedge\argN\le\RR\argN$.
-Moreover, in the special case of $Y=(X_{1},X_{2})$, $\Rwedge\argId=C(X\wedge Y)$, as for our proposed redundancy measure $\RR$.\footnote{To see why, let $Q$ be a deterministic function of $(X,Y)$, which takes a different value for each connected component of the characteristic bipartite graph of $p_{X_{1}X_{2}}$; see proof of \cref{thm:gacs} in \cref{app:misc} for details.} However, $Q=f_{i}(X_{i})$ is a much stronger requirement than the garbling condition $p_{Q\vert Y}\preceq p_{X_{i}\vert Y}$, so $\R^{\wedge}$ is often much smaller than $\RR$.
-In fact, in many cases $\R^{\wedge}$ vanishes, even when it intuitively seems that redundancy should be non-zero (see examples in \citep{griffith2014intersection}).
-It is straightforward to verify that $\Rwedge$ violates \emph{Target Equality}.
+We translate these definitions to the information-theoretic setting of the PID.
+We take the analogue of a ``set'' to be some random variable $A$ that provides information about the target $Y$, and the analogue of ``set size'' to be the mutual information $I(A;Y)$.
+In addition, we assume that there is some ordering relation $\sqsubset$ between random variables analogous to set inclusion $\subseteq$.
+Given such a relation, the expression $A\sqsubset B$ means that random variable $B$ is ``more informative'' than $A$, in the sense that the information that $A$ provides about $Y$ is contained within the information that $B$ provides about $Y$.

-Second, \citep{griffith_quantifying_2015} proposed the redundancy measure $\Rgh$, which is defined in terms of the following optimization problem:
+At this point, we leave the ordering relation $\sqsubset$ unspecified.
+In general, we believe that the choice of $\sqsubset$ will not be determined from purely information-theoretic considerations, but may instead depend on the operational setting and scientific domain in which the PID is applied.
+At the same time, there has been a great deal of research on ordering relations in statistics and information theory.
+In part II of this paper, \cref{sec:partwo}, we will combine our general framework with a particular ordering relation, the so-called ``Blackwell order'', which has a fundamental interpretation in terms of decision theory.

-where the maximization is again across all random variables $Q$, over a fixed underlying probability space. $\Rgh$ reflects the maximum information between $Y$ and any $Q$ that is conditionally independent of $Y$ given each source $X_{i}$.
-The measure is also discussed in \citep{banerjee2015synergy}, where it is called $\R^{2}$.
+We now provide formal definitions of redundancy and union information, relative to the choice of ordering relation $\sqsubset$.
+In analogy to \cref{eq:int0}, we define redundancy as

-Consider any $Q$ which optimizes \cref{eq:ghopt}, as well as the corresponding conditional distribution $p_{Q\vert Y}$.
-Given the constraints in \cref{eq:ghopt}, it must be that the corresponding conditional distribution $p_{Q\vert Y}$ obeys $p_{Q\vert Y}\preceq p_{X_{i}\vert Y}$ for each $i$, so the conditional distribution $p_{Q\vert Y}$ must satisfy the constraints in the definition of our redundancy measure, $\RR$.
-At the same time, the constraints are weaker than those that define $\Rwedge$, so in general $\Rwedge\argN\le\Rgh\argN\le\RR\argN$.
-It is easy to verify that $\Rgh$ obeys \emph{Target Equality}.
+where the maximization is over all random variables with a finite number of outcomes.
+Thus, redundancy $I_{\cap}$ is the maximum information about $Y$ in any random variable that is less informative than all of the sources.
+In analogy with \cref{eq:union0-1}, we define union information as